-There are four ways to connect additional components to your cellular weighing network.
+There are three ways to connect additional components to your cellular weighing network.

-- 1) Via MSI-3750CS:
+1) Via MSI-3750CS or 9850 Indicators:

-- RS-232 components can be linked directly to the MSI-3750CS Comm Port with a cable.
+RS-232 components can be linked directly to the Indicator Comm Ports with a cable.
+The 9850 offers two available Comm ports, one of which is software configurable to RS232/422 or 485.
+The 3750CS offers 1 RS-232 port.

-- 2) Via CellModem, MSI-9020:
+2) Via CellModem, MSI-9020:

-- Components can be linked to a remote radio modem, the MSI-9020 CellModem.
+Components can be linked to a remote radio modem, the MSI-9020 CellModem.
 It enables wireless cellular communication with CellScalesTM and the rest of your cellular weighing network.
 CellModems are linked via RS-232/422 to peripheral equipment.

-- 3) Via CellScaleTM:
+If necessary, a USB to serial converter can be used for Computers not equipped with RS-232 serial ports.
+MSI recommends KeyspanTM products such as the USA-19HS for this purpose.